oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

     ![upload_collection](./images/upload-collection.png " ")

-  * you will have the new **APIORDS** collection, with a GET action, on which you can access as shown below:
+  * you will have the new **APIORDS** collection, with a GET action, which you can access as shown below:

     ![drill_collection](./images/drill-collection.png " ")

-  * in this collection have been defined environment variables that must be imported and updated with the actual values before using.
+  * in this collection have been defined environment variables must be imported and updated with the actual values before use.
 To do this, click on **Manage Environments** button:

     ![manage_env](./images/manage-env.png " ")